HariSekhon/Nagios-Plugins/README.md

 - ```check_puppet.rb``` - thorough, find out when Puppet stops properly applying manifests, if it's in the right environment, if it's --disabled, right puppet version etc
 - ```check_aws_s3_file.pl``` - check for the existence of any arbitrary file on AWS S3, eg. to check backups have happened or _SUCCESS placeholder files are present for a job
 - ```check_dns.pl``` - more advanced DNS query checker supporting NS records for your public domain name, MX records for your mail servers, SOA, SRV, TXT as well as A and PTR records
+- `check_disk_write.pl` - canary write test, catches partitions getting auto-remounted read-only by Linux when it detects underlying storage issues (often caused by malfunctioning block devices, raid arrays, failing disks)
+- `check_git_branch_checkout.p*` - if deploying from a git checkout (eg. puppetmaster), make sure it stays on the expected branch otherwise you could auto-deploy the wrong stuff
 - `check_consul_*` - check Consul API write / read back, arbitrary key-value content checks, number of cluster peers & version
 - ```check_mesos_*.pl``` - check Mesos master health API, master & slaves state information including leader and versions, activated & deactivated slaves, number of Chronos jobs, master & slave metrics
 - ```check_mysql_query.pl``` - generic enough it obsoleted a dozen custom MySQL plugins and prevented writing many more